***WARNING! Read at your own risk. Readers have reported being infected with the travel bug. There is no cure.***

 - toilet catastrophes

 …and those lessons aren’t in their textbooks.
-Each passport stamp is a real-life social studies lesson in new religions and new rules—resulting in sooo many awkward family moments.
-But when an itinerary mistake puts their freedom at risk, Delaney and Riley learn the most valuable lesson of their lives
+Each passport stamp is a real-life social studies lesson in new religions and new rules—resulting in sooo many awkward moments.
+But when an itinerary mistake puts the family’s freedom at risk, they learn the most valuable lesson of their lives

 Trapped together in their parents’ mid-life crisis, will the sisters survive this global adventure?
 And will non-stop family time turn them into friends?
 Or enemies?